What are the Airshow dates?

 Where can I buy tickets?

-Discount tickets can be purchased online through the Abbotsford Airshow website here beginning November 1, 2017.
+Discount tickets can be purchased online through the Abbotsford Airshow website here beginning in November 2017 (Date TBA).
 Beginning July 1, 2018 discount tickets can also be purchased at Lower Mainland Save-on-Foods locations.
 Full priced tickets are also available at the entrance gate on Airshow days.

 Early bird pricing ends July 31, 2018.
 Get your tickets early to secure the best price!